rajarshimaitra/rust-nostr/VISION.md

 This at first glance gives the image of the uselessness of Nostr as a protocol, (why not just sign and dump raw JSON and let clients figure it out?), but on a deeper look, the "dumb-server, smart client" model can be found to have some massive engineering benefits, especially in decentralized protocol designs.

-This document is an outline of how these dumb servers, smart clients, and the Bitcoin network, e2e encryption can come together to solve the problem of "Decentralized Social Networks", DSNs (a buzzword I just came up with).
+This document is an outline of how these dumb servers, smart clients, the Bitcoin network and e2e encryption can come together to solve the problem of "Decentralized Social Networks", DSNs (a buzzword I just came up with).

 # The Problem Statement